ranasun/invoice-generator/README.md

 Navigate to http://localhost:8000 after running any of the commands above.

-## Libraries
+## Techbology Stack

-This web application is using the following libraries:
+This application is built with the following technologies:

 -   [Vue.js](https://vuejs.org/)
 -   [tailwindcss](https://tailwindcss.com/)